-The state of industrial development in mid- nineteenth century India, Foreign-trade-growth and composition, Economic drain from India -form, extent and consequences.
+Indian Agriculture from Cornwallis to commercialization, The state of industrial development in midnineteenth century India, Foreign-trade-growth and composition, Economic drain from India -form, extent and consequences.

-UNIT 2: Indian Agriculture
+UNIT 2: Indian Agriculture, and Formal and Informal Organizations (13Lecture)

-Land reforms; new trends in farming; Tenancy of different kinds and their effects, agricultural marketing, recent trends in Green revolution in India, agriculture price policies, PDS in India.
+Land reforms; Tenancy of different kinds and their effects, Marketable surplus, Green Revolution in India, Minimum agriculture prices and Public Distribution system, Role of formal and information organization in India.

-UNIT 3: Indian Industries- Some Issues
+UNIT 3: Indian Industries- Issues and Their Impact